davidstone/concurrent/readme.md

 ## Is this thing lock-free?
 Isn't lock-free better?

-No.
+No, it is not lock-free, but that is not necessarily a bad thing.

 Many people have a few misconceptions over what it means for something to be lock-free and why they want it.
 If all you care about is overall throughput, you do not necessarily want a lock-free queue.
 "Lock-free" refers specifically to a guarantee that the system as a whole can make progress even if some (but not all) of the threads are suspended indefinitely.

-Lock-free queues often have better worst-case performance guarantees than lock-based queues by virtue of making fewer system calls.
+Lock-free queues may have better worst-case performance guarantees than lock-based queues by virtue of making fewer system calls and being less reliant on the thread scheduler.

 The main goal of this queue is to maximize total throughput.
 It achieves this goal by giving the user as many elements back as possible on a pop operation.
 This means that there are fewer requests back to the queue for more data, and thus, less contention.